qmk/qmk_firmware/docs/config_options.md

   * how long before oneshot times out
 * `#define ONESHOT_TAP_TOGGLE 2`
   * how many taps before oneshot toggle is triggered
-* `#define COMBO_COUNT 2`
-  * Set this to the number of combos that you're using in the [Combo](feature_combo.md) feature.
-Or leave it undefined and programmatically set the count.
 * `#define COMBO_TERM 200`
   * how long for the Combo keys to be detected.
 Defaults to `TAPPING_TERM` if not defined.
 * `#define COMBO_MUST_HOLD_MODS`
-  * Flag for enabling extending timeout on Combos containing modifers
+  * Flag for enabling extending timeout on Combos containing modifiers
 * `#define COMBO_MOD_TERM 200`
   * Allows for extending COMBO_TERM for mod keys while mid-combo.
 * `#define COMBO_MUST_HOLD_PER_COMBO`